 Unicorn Falls is approximately 15 kilometres south-east of the village of Uki on South Chowan Road within Mount Jerusalem National Park.
-The Unicorn Falls master plan is the second of 4 separate master plans for different precincts within the Tweed Byron Hinterland Trails project which aims to increase nature-based tourism, boost regional visitor economies and improve community wellbeing.
+The Unicorn Falls master plan is part of the Tweed Byron Hinterland Trails project, which aims to increase nature-based tourism, boost regional visitor economies and improve community wellbeing.

 - develop a day use area at Unicorn Falls on Chowan Creek, South Chowan Road, in Mount Jerusalem National Park